mlourakis/RansacLib/README.md

   int NonMinimalSolver(const std::vector<int>& sample,
                        Model* model) const;

+  // To evaluate a given model on the data points, one of EvaluateModelOnPoint()
+  // or EvaluateModelOnAllPoints() should be provided.
+Using EvaluateModelOnAllPoints()
+  // is more efficient and takes precedence if both methods are present.
+  // An example of using EvaluateModelOnAllPoints is provided in class LineEstimator()
+  // in examples/line_estimator.cc.

   // Evaluates a given model on the i-th data point and returns the squared
   // error of that correspondence wrt. the model. double EvaluateModelOnPoint(const Model& model, int i) const;

+  // Evaluates a given model on all data points and fills vector sqerrors with
+  // the squared errors of each correspondence wrt. the model. void EvaluateModelOnAllPoints(const Model& model, std::vector<double>& sqerrors) const;

   // Performs least squares refinement of a given input Model model.
 On return,
   // model contains the refined model. sample contains the indices of the data